beautifuldjango/beautifuldjango.github.io/_posts/2016-09-11-manifesto.markdown

 There are 2 main purposes for the book:

-- Sharing: the idea is to spread the best Django usecases and show what is beautiful about it.
+- Sharing: the idea is to spread the best Django use cases and show what is beautiful about it.
 It's a way to help everyone to stand on taller giant shoulders.
 Each Chapter could be based on a short code example, a module/library presentation, some community related-events or even personnal-achievements!
 If we can expect a handful of chapters presenting bits of clever and elegant code, I also expect to find inspirationnal chapters without much code.
 If I love Django, it's mainly for its community.
 I have to admit the code is pretty excellent too but both aspects should find a place in this book.